Announcement: New Prayer Books Available

 image-bible-and-cross

-For the first 280 years of Christian history , Christianity was banned by the Roman Empire and Christians were terribly persecuted.
+For the first 280 years of Christian history , Christianity was outlawed by the Roman Empire, and Christians were terribly persecuted.
 All this changed after the "conversion" of the Roman Emperor Constantine the Great.
 Constantine the Great "legalized" Christianity with the Edict of Milan in 313 AD.
 Then, in 325 AD, he convened the Council of Nicaea in an attempt to unify Christianity.
-The emperor saw Christianity as a religion that could unite the Roman Empire, which was beginning to divide at that time.
+The emperor saw Christianity as a religion capable of uniting the Roman Empire, which was beginning to divide at that time.

 While this may have seemed like a positive change for the Christian church , the results were anything but satisfactory.
-Constantine refused to fully embrace the Christian faith, retaining many of its pagan beliefs and practices.
+Constantine refused to fully embrace the Christian faith, and he retained many of his pagan beliefs and practices.
 The Christian church that Constantine promoted was a mixture of authentic Christianity and Roman paganism.

-Constantine finally understood that, the Roman Empire being so vast, large and motley.
-Not everyone would be willing to abandon their religious beliefs and embrace Christianity instead.
+Constantine finally realized that because the Roman Empire was so vast, large, and diverse, not everyone would be willing to abandon their religious beliefs and embrace Christianity instead.
 This is why Constantine allowed, and even encouraged, the "Christianization" of pagan beliefs .
 Thus, completely pagan and completely unwritten beliefs were given new "Christian" identities.

 If you would like to know more about the history of the Catholic religion, we invite you to discover our blog article dedicated to the Catholic religion: